aws/random-cut-forest-by-aws/README.md

 The different directories correspond to equivalent implementations in different languages, and bindings to to those base implementations, using language specific features for greater flexibility of use.

+The package randomcutforest-examples showcases several example scenarios for using the repository.
+They also provide examples for some of the parameter settings.
+Many of these examples are built in tests.

 ## Documentation

 * Guha, S., Mishra, N., Roy, G., & Schrijvers, O. (2016, June).
 Robust random cut forest based anomaly detection on streams.
 In *International conference on machine learning* (pp. 2712-2721).